zombierzn/vungle-resources/Android-resources/android-advanced-settings.md

     @Override
     public void onVideoView(boolean isCompletedView, int watchedMillis, int videoDurationMillis) {
-        // Called each time a video completes. isCompletedView is true if the video was not skipped.
+        // Called each time an ad completes. isCompletedView is true if at least
+        // 80% of the video was watched, which constitutes a completed view.
+        // watchedMillis is for the longest video view (if the user replayed the
+        // video).
     }

     @Override